storizzi/textnugs-chrome/README.md

 ## Statistics Section

-At the bottom of the settings page, a **Statistics** section displays the following information:
+In the 'Statistics' tab on the Settings page, a **Statistics** section displays the following information:
 - **Number of Scripts**: The total number of scripts stored.
 - **Size of Scripts Storage**: The amount of storage space used by the scripts.
 - **Space Left**: How much space remains in the Chrome extension storage.
 - **Approximate Scripts Remaining**: An estimate of how many more scripts you can store based on the average script size.

-### Scrollable Settings Popup

-If the statistics section is not visible on smaller screens, you can scroll down within the settings popup to view the full content.
-The settings popup is designed to be fully scrollable.

 ## Automatic Update Information